-If you love seafood, this easy miso glazed cod recipe is going to become one of your staple recipes.
-It is delicious and full of flavor and even your picky eaters are going to love it!
+If you love seafood, this easy miso-glazed cod recipe is going to become one of your staple recipes.
+It is delicious and full of flavor; even your picky eaters will love it!

 Why you need to try this miso glazed cod recipe:

 - All you need is four simple ingredients to make the glaze.

 - It marinates quickly, making your cod full of Asian flavor.

 - You can make it ahead.

 - It can be baked, grilled, or cooked in the air fryer.